 Juan’s items for sale include originals, but, also popular, are postcards he runs off in series of 100 and sells three for $10.00 U.S. His prints are of scenes one sees in the Zona Colonia – the Cathedral, the Plaza Espana, the Parque Colon, the Alcazar de Don Colon.

 Juan remembers me from an earlier conversation and takes the time to make me a special carrying pocket for my postcards, carefully recording his name and instagram gallery url on the outside.

-I think of Carlos Paez Valario, the Uruguay artist and Roberto Ibarra, in Montevideo.
+I think of Carlos Paez Valario, the Uruguay artist ,and Roberto Ibarra, in Montevideo.

-I think of the Cerulean Gallery in Amarillo.
+I remember the Cerulean Gallery in Amarillo.

 I visualize street art of Columbia, Ecuador, Uruguay and the Dominican Republic.